UK Council for Psychotherapy

 Counselling London, Psychotherapy London - counsellor and psychotherapist in central London, Camden, London NW1 - influence of past, present situation, full potential

-Internal Interconnectedness - Connecting Consciousness To Our Past, Present, Future, Sensing Our Aliveness, Space Beyond Us When we relate with others and feel interconnected, it can also be a platform to sense other interconnections.
+Internal Interconnectedness - Mystery Of Time & Connecting Consciousness To Our Past, Present, Future, Sensing Our Aliveness, Space Beyond Us When we relate with others and feel interconnected, it can also be a platform to sense other interconnections.
 Making connections, linking our present to our past and future potential, allowing for the unknown may be important.
 When we do this, for some it can seem as if time concertinas in the present moment and our sense of reality shifts.
 Sometimes our previous experiences and associated feelings can be experienced in the present time, as if we were back there, now.
 As if seeing things through a telescope, memories of what we saw, felt like, looked like, what was happening, can be evoked seemingly as if we are looking back, re-living, replaying those situations again even evoking physical symptoms, sights, smells, sounds, etc. (see also Time, Caught Or Lost In Time, Daydreaming, Idleness, & Mindlessness) Perceptions of time can blur as we sense and reflect upon who and how we are now.
 As our consciousness evolves, unfolding, it expands into our field of awareness.
 Our unconscious is also timeless, and it is more of a space.
 (Margaret Hockney remarks space is God.)
 And in this different space or sense of timelessness it can be as if we have a sixth sense and are on the bridge between the unconscious and conscious, waking up to something emerging, as if everything is interconnected in which we may experience grace.
 In moments, like unfolding waves of time, it can be as if our present, past and future merge into one (where we are now, how this relates to our past, what might be emerging and transforming for us), and the therapy takes these conscious and unconscious aspects of us into consideration.
 In these moments, our imaginary and creative world may expand and it can be as if we experience a wind of change, as if the time is right.
 Feeling more energised in our body (in Chinese culture our life energy is described as chi, qi, ki) we may experience our perceptions and senses with a different quality to what we notice, see, hear, touch, smell, taste and feel (see also Setting Boundaries Psychotherapy - What We Resonate - Noticing Our Energy, Vibration, Energy Inside & Outside Of Us).
 We may experience moments of clarity, where everything comes together as one and has meaning, a rhythm or sense of peace (peace of mind), as if we are "in the zone", experiencing a sense of synchronicity, as if we have free will yet our will is aligned.
 For some this can be a space of transformation.
 We can be aware of this sometimes (being conscious that we are conscious) and other times less so.
-(At other times things don't always go the way we would like and our challenge may be to choose to resist, adapt, making the best of things, going with the flow.)
+(At other times things don't always go the way we would like, and our challenge may be to choose to resist, adapt, making the best of things, going with the flow.)
 And in this moment of time, we may also be in touch with previously unconscious processes.
 This includes what's happening in our imagination, dreams (what they might mean or be saying to us), which may point to our future - what might be emerging for us (see also Life's Journey, Initiations - Connecting To Our Own Inner Journey, Direction & Creating Our Own Destiny).
 We may become more aware of our personal consciousness at this point, feel more alive and in sensing our aliveness we may also be in tune with our body's interconnectedness to our thoughts, emotions, etc., in touch with our being.
 We may also sense a Love and Will that comes together (see also Energy Of Love - Being In Touch With A Real Love), yet is beyond the personal, be more curious about the wider world - a collective or global consciousness as if in touch with an ethereal energy as we move from linear time to no time - a space where we are aware that we are aware, a familiar yet unfamiliar feeling of wholeness, sense that we are connected to an energy in which we are all connected to.
+We may experience a sense of being in a liminal space - suspended in time, a place of alchemical change between one point in time and space and the next point.
 Some may be drawn to spiritual enquiry.
 Others, aware that we are all part of one whole, may be warmed by this and want to express this connection in their own gestures, however small.
 (See also The Connections We Need & Make)

 Maybe our "me" is our personality, independence, aloneness, our body-based "me" (and all the different "me's", subpersonalities throughout our life).